 Financial institutions, such as banks, often use consortium blockchains.
 Why?
 Because they offer faster and safer transactions.
 Moreover, this model enables them to create a private blockchain to collaborate on.

-All banks will be able to store their data on one blockchain.
-This blockchain will be accessible only to their pre-approved users.
-For example, users will be able to access the blockchain to check their credit scores and insurance.
-On the other hand, banks can use this blockchain to collect information about their creditors.
+All banks will have the ability to store their data on a single blockchain.
+This blockchain will only be open to users who have been pre-approved.
+For instance, users can access the blockchain to view their credit scores and insurance details.
+Meanwhile, banks can utilize this blockchain to gather information about their borrowers.

 More than 40 banks use consortium blockchains.
 The most notable include JP Morgan, Goldman Sachs, Credit Suisse, and Barclays.